 At all times, it is important for you to remember that the people who work at the BSEA cannot represent you.
 The BSEA will help you understand the procedural details of the BSEA processes, but the BSEA cannot give you legal advice on the substantive issues of your case.

-XVII.
-Special Education LawS and Regulations
+XV.
+STANDING ORDERS

+Standing Orders are typically non-substantive process or “housekeeping” rules specific to practice before the BSEA.
+These appear on the BSEA website and should be consulted prior to filing a hearing request.

+XVI.
+SPECIAL EDUCATION LAWS AND REGULATIONS

 Topics discussed in this section: